ivirshup/anndata-paper/paper.md

 Within the pydata ecosystem, the closest package that would be amenable to store an annotated data matrix is xarray [@Hoyer2017], which enables to deal with highly complex labelled data tensors of arbitrary dimensions.
-By contrast, the highly popular package pandas [@McKinney2010] operates on single data matrices represented as `DataFrame` objects. anndata is positioned in between xarray and pandas by providing the minimal additional structure that enables storing annotations of a data matrix.
+By contrast, the highly popular package pandas [@McKinney2010] operates on single data matrices represented as `DataFrame` objects. anndata is positioned in between xarray and pandas by providing the minimal additional structure that enables storing annotations of a data matrix, through sharing their conserved dimensions.

 ## Modelling data